rbegin95/July4_assigment_3/README.md

 ## License

-PixelPals is released under the MIT License.
+PixelPals is released under the GPL License.
 See the LICENSE file for more details.